hadmacker/numbrella/README.md

 * `npm run build`
 * `npm run start`

-Above commands have also been created as PowreShell scripts:
+Above commands have also been created as PowerShell scripts:

 * `.\run-dev.ps1`
 * `.\run-prod.ps1`